In a Nutshell

 You can contact POTG customer support Monday-Thursday 8am-4pm ET and Friday from 8am-2pm ET (excluding certain holidays).
 Messages and emails will be responded to within 24 hours (or 72 hours on the weekend).

 Paleo on the Go creates delicious meals that are paleo and AIP friendly—and then they’re delivered right to your door.
-For people who want to stick to these diets but don’t have hours to spend in the kitchen, this delivery service can be a real life saver—especially for people who choose the AIP diet due to an autoimmune disorder.
+For people who want to stick to these diets but don’t have hours to spend in the kitchen, this very best meal delivery service can be a real life saver—especially for people who choose the AIP diet due to an autoimmune disorder.
 All POTG meals are delivered frozen and can be heated up easily in the oven or microwave.
 You can order one-time individual meals or bundles, or choose a recurring subscription.